 In these cases, if the at-fault driver has insurance, they compensate the other driver using their property damage liability portion covered in their insurance policy.
 This portion pays for the other driver’s vehicle damage, while the bodily injury liability portion pays for their medical expenses.

-Fault still exists in no-fault states and no-fault only refers to the injuries caused in car accidents.
-In these states, insurance companies still have to pay for vehicle damages, but not personal injuries.
+Fault still exists in no-fault states, and no-fault only refers to the injuries caused by car accidents.
+Insurance companies in these states still have to pay for vehicle damages, not personal injuries.
 Both drivers’ insurance companies pay for their injuries via their personal injury protection (PIP) coverage.

 The states that have no-fault insurance laws include the following: